These company & many more refer their employees to us

 The next thing is to email us the details and documents, you can check here for the list of documents to be emailed.
 The documents needs to be emailed to our email id – email@example.com

 Based on the details provided by, our tax experts would prepare the tax computation and would discuss the same with you.
 Once the same is confirmed, we would upload the tax returns and would send you the tax ACK or ITRV form and other details.
 If you do not have Digital Signature (DSC) then after filing the ITR Filing system will generate ITR-V Form which is acknowledgment of filing your IT Return.
 We would send you this acknowledgment via mail.
 You download the same and send to the CPC Bangalore.
 You can also file the tax return with DSC, in that no need to send the ITRV forms to CPC Bangalore.

 Please check this video , wherein our founder is explaining our personalized Tax Return Filing Service.

-FAQ on Income Tax Return Filing
+FAQs on Income Tax Return Filing

-1. What is Income Tax?
+1. What Is Income Tax?

 Income tax is the taxes paid on the total income earned during the relevant financial year at the rates prescribed.